-Dzari'ah means the path or washilah that conveys the purpose or goal.
-Dzari'ah, in the context of this research, is a way to arrive at forbidden or halal actions.
+Dzari'ah means the path or washilah that conveys the purpose or goal.JIAFR | 90JIAFR | 90actions.
 Islam is a comprehensive religion, so Islam not only regulates relationships between humans towards Allah Subhanahu wa Ta'ala, but Islam also regulates relationships between humans and other humans, including economic transactions.
 When there is an economic transaction that is haram, then the way or method that conveys that haram thing is also haram, and vice versa.